Image: Painting of Saint Catherine of Siena | Siena Cathedral Choir | photo by Sailko

 Though she lived her life in a faith experience and spirituality far different from that of our own time, Catherine of Siena stands as a companion with us on the Christian journey in her undivided effort to invite the Lord to take flesh in her own life.
 Events which might make us wince or chuckle or even yawn fill her biographies: a mystical experience at six, childhood betrothal to Christ, stories of harsh asceticism, her frequent ecstatic visions.
 Still, Catherine lived in an age which did not know the rapid change of 21st-century mobile America.
 The value of her life for us today lies in her recognition of holiness as a goal to be sought over the course of a lifetime.

-Saint Catherine of Siena is the Patron Saint of:
+Saint Catherine of Siena is a Patron Saint of: